libis/workflow/README.md

 You have some options to control how the task will behave in special cases.
 These are controlled using parameters on the task, which can be set (and fixed with the 'frozen' option) on the task, but can be configured at run-time with the help of workflow input parameters and run options.

-#### Preventing any logging output from the task

-Logging output can be blocked on a task-by-task basis by setting the 'quiet' parameter to true.
-Probably not usefull except for the Analyzer task where the parameter is fixed to true.
-Logging output would otherwise intervene with the log summary processing performed by the task.

 #### Performing an action on the work item and all child items recursively